zstoebs/site/content/about/index.md

 ---

-I enjoy climbing, heavy weights, trail running, backpacking in the mountains, tennis, and [kū & tanka poetry and photography](/kus/).
+I enjoy climbing, trail running, lifting, backpacking in the mountains, and [kū & tanka poetry and photography](/kus/).

 I am an Anglophone > Lusophone > Hispanophone > Francophone.